-True PanelsTM are structural wall and roof panels manufactured by Yankee Barn Homes in its climate controlled shop under strict Quality Assurance oversight.
-True Panels are a key component in the Yankee Barn energy efficient panelized building enclosure.
-The True Panels are built with premium grade Sustainable Forest Initiative certified, kiln dried lumber.
+True Panels® are structural wall and roof panels manufactured by Yankee Barn Homes in our climate-controlled shop under strict Quality Assurance oversight.
+True Panels® are a key component in the Yankee Barn energy efficient panelized building enclosure.
+The True Panels® are built with premium grade Sustainable Forest Initiative certified, kiln dried lumber.

-True Panels are insulated with “green polyiso”, a double-foil faced, extruded polyisocyanurate foam core.
-The sheets of green polyiso are sealed in place with a bead of expanding foam insulation.
-The exterior sheathing material is 5/8” CDX Douglas fir premium grade plywood, as opposed to the 1/2″ chip board or lower grade plywood most commonly used.
+True Panels® are insulated with a double-faced foil, extruded polyisocyanurate foam core.
+The sheets of polyiso are sealed in place with a bead of expanding foam insulation.
+The exterior sheathing material is 1/2″ ZIP System® Sheathing for the walls and 5/8″ ZIP System® Sheathing for the roof.

-True Panels are custom designed for each Yankee Barn home and include full structural, framed openings for all doors, and most windows are installed.
-There is a 1 ½” space from the face of the insulation to the inside of the studs leaving very good and easy access for your electrician to run wire without disturbing a lot of the insulation.
-The True Panel System is extremely strong, energy efficient and cost effective, saving you time, money and labor.
+True Panels® are custom designed for each Yankee Barn home and include full structurally framed openings for all doors, and most windows.
+There is a 1 ½” space from the interior face of the insulation to the interior face of the studs, leaving easy access for your electrician to run wire without disturbing the insulation.
+The True Panel® System is extremely strong, energy efficient and cost effective, saving you time, money, and labor.

 Common Questions about True Wall and Roof Panels

 Q. Are True Panels the same things as SIPs?

 A. No. The core of a True Panel is a stud wall built with dimensional lumber.
 SIPs, an acronym coined by the foam core wall panel industry meaning Structural Insulated Panel, consist of various thicknesses of foam insulation sandwiched between an inner and outer exterior sheathing (most commonly ½” Oriented Strand Board, a.k.a.
 “Chip Board”).

 Q. Do True Panels have any advantages over SIPs?